t3ran13/php-graphene-node-client/README.md

 namespace My\App\Commands;

 use GrapheneNodeClient\Commands\CommandAbstract;
+use GrapheneNodeClient\Connectors\ConnectorInterface;

 class MyCommand extends CommandAbstract
 {
     protected $method            = 'method_name';

+    //If different for platforms
     protected $requiredParams = [
+        ConnectorInterface::PLATFORM_GOLOS => [
             // for list params
             0 => [
                 'param_key1', //this key will be required
                 'param_key2', //this key will be required
             ]
             //or
             //'param_key1', //this key will be required
             //'param_key2', //this key will be required
+        ],
+        ConnectorInterface::PLATFORM_STEEMIT => [
+            // for list params
+            0 => [
+                'some_other_key1', //this key will be required
+                'some_other_key2', //this key will be required
+            ]
+            //or
+            //'some_other_key1', //this key will be required
+            //'some_other_key2', //this key will be required
+        ]
     ];

+    //If the same for platforms
+    //protected $requiredParams = [
+    //    // for list params
+    //    0 => [
+    //        'param_key1', //this key will be required
+    //        'param_key2', //this key will be required
+    //    ]
+    //    //or
+    //    //'param_key1', //this key will be required
+    //    //'param_key2', //this key will be required
+    //];
 }